LankyLord/DontSwear/README.md

-AntiSwear
+DontSwear
 =======
-AntiSwear is a plugin for Bukkit that implements a blacklist within the chat to prevent people typing certain words. by **LankyLord**
+DontSwear is a plugin for Bukkit that implements a blacklist within the chat to prevent people typing certain words. by **LankyLord**